oxmoei/ritmex-bot/README.md

 - `src/ui/` – Ink components and strategy dashboards
 - `src/utils/` – math helpers, persistence, strategy utilities
 - `tests/` – Vitest suites for critical modules

-## Persistence & Recovery Notes
-- Important state is stored in `./data` (git-ignored).
-Deleting those files forces a fresh start.
-- On reconnect or restart the bot re-pulls account/position/order snapshots and reconciles against local state.
-Orders on other symbols are ignored so you can trade manually without interference.

 ## Troubleshooting
 - **Websocket reconnect loops**: ensure outbound access to `wss://fstream.asterdex.com/ws` and REST endpoints.